neuroidss/lab-governance/People and Partners.md

 - Meeting with you regularly for a 1on1

 ### Shaman - Aniko
-Purpose: Strong tribe
-Partners work together on improving community health, by providing information, feedback and appreciation, surfacing tensions and providing room for improvement for each other
+Purpose: Meaningful time together

 Accountabilities:
  - Greeting new people into the community
  - Conducting rituals on significant events of the person in the community
-- Conducting appreciation spaces

-### English lesson organizer - David
+### Recurring events - David (focus: English lesson), Aniko (focus: appreciation spaces), Cassus (focus: dialog), Tojas (FedEx day, Show and Tell)
-Purpose: Unspecified.
+Purpose: Unspecified

 Accountabilities:
+- Scheduling the events
+- inviting people

-- Scheduling events, notifying and updating members, preparing meeting agenda and booking location (especially booking a meeting room if needed)
+- booking location or meeting room
+- maintaining and evolving a list of what work is needed and when that work needs to be done both before and during the event

 ## Domain: All functions & activities within the Circle

 ##### Policy: Async governance process
 See [Async governance process as TLC](README.md#policy-async-governance-process-tlc)

-##### Policy: Mentors
+##### Policy: Mentor selection
 Any Partner can assign themself to the Mentor role (with the focus of the mentee) if another partner asked you to be their mentor

+##### Policy: Core circle member exclusion
+Only one Partner who fills the Mentor role may be a Core Circle Member, the LeadLink selects that partner.

 ##### Policy: Firing Process
 - Anybody can be fired with one month notice period, who (1) has been without a role for at least 1 months, or (2) Partner's roles all together do not require at least 50% of the agreed work time in the last 1 month.
 Firing decision needs to be approved by all of these roles: HR LL, Resource Clarity and Biz.
 If the Partner gets a role within the notice period, than the firing process stops.